 They call it the city that never sleeps for a reason, but it never quiets down either.
 Sirens blare, music blasts and vendors shout for our attention which is overwhelmed by a sea of advertisements on huge, ever-changing LED billboards . . .
 Everywhere you turn your head.

 There was no escaping the chaos.
 We headed to dinner, a few blocks off the main tourist area, but the noise didn’t seem to subside.
-We ate at Carnegie Deli (closed in 2016)

-New York City highlights: Day 2
+Highlights New York City: Day 2

 American Museum of Natural History

 Our first stop was the information counter of the American Museum of Natural History.
-(Also on the New York CityPASS® ticket or get tickets in advance.

 This museum is the magical spot where they filmed the movie Night at the Museum, and we wanted to be sure not to miss a few of our favorite movie ‘characters’.

 It turns out that while the movie utilizes the museum’s exterior, they built sets to emulate the interior.
 However, our sheet gave us the information we needed.
+Reserve your tickets in advance here.

 Central Park